eilerb1011/jenkiins-linode/README.md

 ```
 Environment="JENKINS_HTTPS_KEYSTORE=/path/to/keystore"
 ```
-This should reflect the path to your keystore created with keytool from above AND
+This should reflect the path to your keystore created with keytool from above, in our case - /etc/jenkins/jenkins.jks AND
 ```
 Environment="JENKINS_HTTPS_KEYSTORE_PASSWORD="